Relaxin: Disorders

 Women who have been on relaxin treatment during unrelated clinical trials have experienced heavier bleeding during their menstrual cycle, suggesting that relaxin levels could play a role in abnormal uterine bleeding.
 However, more research is needed to confirm relaxin as a direct cause.

 A lower expression of relaxin has been found amongst women who have endometriosis.
 The research in this area is limited and more studying of relaxin's contribution could contribute greatly to the understanding of endometriosis.

 Specific disorders related to relaxin have not been heavily described, yet a link to scleroderma and fibromyalgia has also been suggested.

 Pregnancy

 It is possible that relaxin in the placenta could be a contributing factor to inducing labour in humans and therefore serum relaxin levels during pregnancy have been linked to premature birth.

 Pharmacological targets

-A recombinant form of human relaxin-2 has been developed as investigational drug RLX030 (serelaxin).
+Recombinant forms of human relaxin-2 such as volenrelaxin (LY3540378) and serelaxin (RLX030) have been developed as investigational drugs.

 It is suggested that relaxin could be used as a therapeutic target when it comes to gynaecological disorders.